-In particular, the class of all inverse monoids forms a variety of algebraic structures (in the sense of universal algebra), the variety of all groups $(G;\cdot,^{-1},1)$ being a subvariety.
-By the Wagner-Preston Theorem [19, Chapter 1, Theorem 1], inverse monoids may as well be characterised as monoids of partial bijections on a set, closed under composition of partial mappings and inversion.
+In particular, the class of all inverse monoids forms a variety of algebraic structures (in the sense of universal algebra), the variety of all groups $(G; \cdot, {}^{-1}, 1)$ being a subvariety.
+By the Wagner-Preston Theorem [20, Chapter 1, Theorem 1], inverse monoids may as well be characterised as monoids of partial bijections on a set, closed under composition of partial mappings and inversion.
 Therefore, while groups model symmetries of mathematical structures, inverse monoids (or semigroups) model partial symmetries, that is, symmetries between substructures of mathematical structures.

 From basic facts of universal algebra it follows that every inverse monoid M admits a least congruence such that the corresponding quotient structure is a group.
 This congruence is usually denoted $\sigma$ and it can be characterised as the least congruence on M that identifies all idempotents of M with each other.
-Another way to characterise this congruence is this: two elements $x, y \in M$ are $\sigma$ -related if and only if xe = ye for some idempotent e of e0 (and this is equivalent to e1 for some idempotent e2 for e3.)
+Another way to characterise this congruence is this: two elements $x, y \in M$ are $\sigma$ -related if and only if xe = ye for some idempotent e of M (and this is equivalent to fx = fy for some idempotent f of M).

 Every inverse monoid M is equipped with a partial order $\leq$ , the natural order, defined by $x \leq y$ if and only if x = ye for some idempotent e of M (this is equivalent to x = fy for some idempotent f of M).
-If an inverse monoid M is represented as a monoid of partial bijections, then the idempotents of M are exactly the restrictions of the identity function and for $x, y \in M$ we have $x \leq y$ if and only if $x \subseteq y$ , that is, x is a restriction of y.
+In particular, $e \leq 1$ for every idempotent e of M. If an inverse monoid M is represented as a monoid of partial bijections, then the idempotents of M are exactly the restrictions of the identity function and for $x, y \in M$ we have $x \leq y$ if and only if $x \subseteq y$ , that is, x is a restriction of y.
 The order is compatible with the binary operation and inversion of M where the latter means that $x \leq y$ implies $x^{-1} \leq y^{-1}$ .
 In terms of the natural order, the congruence $\sigma$ can be characterised as the least congruence for which the natural order on the quotient is the identity relation, and, likewise as the least congruence that identifies every pair of $\leq$ -comparable elements.
 This leads to yet another description of $\sigma$ : two elements x and y are $\sigma$ -related if and only if they admit a common lower bound with respect to $\leq$ .
-For further information on inverse monoids the reader is referred to the monographs by Petrich [25] and Lawson [19].
+For further information on inverse monoids the reader is referred to the monographs by Petrich [26] and Lawson [20].

-An inverse monoid is F-inverse if every $\sigma$ -class possesses a greatest element with respect to $\leq$ .
+An inverse monoid S is F-inverse if every $\sigma$ -class of S possesses a greatest element with respect to $\leq$ .
 For recent developments concerning the systematic study of F-inverse monoids and their relevance in various contexts the reader is referred to [9] and the literature cited there.
-An F-inverse monoid F is an
+An F-inverse monoid S is an F-inverse cover of the inverse monoid M if there exists a surjective idempotent separating homomorphism $S \to M$ .
+As mentioned in the introduction, it has been an outstanding open problem whether every finite inverse monoid M admits a finite F-inverse cover.